lydiabower/blog/_posts/2017-03-16-meet-the-team-ashleigh-lydia.md

 Lydia moved to London a couple of years ago, and was working at another property company before joining Trussle.
 Originally from Lancashire, Lydia loves going up north to enjoy some proper fresh air and northern humour, but makes the most of the opportunities to eat, drink, and socialise in the best city in the world (apparently).

 ## Describe yourself in a nutshell:
-Fast walker, traveller, mountain lover, list-maker, avid reader, occasional runner, part time health enthusiast (I have a penchant for pastry).
+Fast walker, mountain lover, list-maker, avid reader, occasional runner, part time health enthusiast (I have a penchant for pastry).

 ## What attracted you to work for Trussle?
 I was keen to get involved with Fintech - it’s such an exciting space that’s growing so quickly, and as I have experience working in property, I thought Trussle would be an ideal mix of the two.
 I heard back from the team after my interview via a Spotify playlist called ‘You Got It’ - with a handcrafted selection of songs telling me the role was mine.
 Definitely the coolest way I’ve ever been offered a job.